mohammedAlmohana/project2/README.md

 # FARM RENT

 # Introduction:
-Farm Rent is help the user to rent the farms with and add the own farm.
+I build this project because I am from Al Ahsa, KSA.
+In Al Ahsa we have many farms and the people life in Al Ahsa face problem if want to rent the farm because of the need to connect with the owner directly to rent it know I try to make all processes in online.

 ## Deployment:
 [The project demo](https://ancient-caverns-93111.herokuapp.com/farms)